NERVE FIBERS IN YOUR SKIN CAN TELL A DEEPER STORY ABOUT YOUR HEALTH

 What causes small fiber neuropathy (SFN)?

-The exact cause of SFN is not always known.
-In some individuals, SFN can be caused by metabolic disorders such as diabetes, autoimmune diseases, genetic abnormalities, medication toxicity, and others.
+The exact cause of small fiber neuropathy is not always known.
+In some individuals, small fiber neuropathy can be caused by metabolic disorders such as diabetes, autoimmune diseases, genetic abnormalities, medication toxicity, and others.
+Small fiber neuropathy may also be associated with synucleinopathies.

 How is small fiber neuropathy diagnosed?

-Small fiber neuropathy is diagnosed by examining a small skin biopsy in a pathology lab.
+Small fiber neuropathy is diagnosed by examining small skin biopsies in a pathology lab.
 This biopsy collection procedure only takes a few minutes and involves taking a small circular piece of tissue (3 mm in diameter) from the surface of the skin.
 Before the skin is removed, a local anesthetic (Lidocaine) is used to numb the area.
 The piece of skin is small enough that no stitches are required, and it will heal on its own.
-The skin is then sent to a lab where it is processed so that the small nerves can be visualized and counted by highly qualified physicians.
-CND’s Syn-One Test includes the process for evaluating small fiber neuropathy.
+The skin specimen is then sent to a lab where it is processed so that the small nerves can be visualized and counted by highly qualified pathologists.
+CND’s Syn-One Test includes the process for evaluating small fiber neuropathy in addition to the detection of abnormal alpha-synuclein, so only one set of biopsies is taken for both assessments.

 Will the skin biopsy be painful?